Leigh dog attack: Woman held and 15 dogs seized after death

 Mr Hogg's family described him as a "well-loved, sensitive, and kind person".

-Det Ch Inspector John Davies said: "Dangerous dogs do not have a place in our communities, and we want to reassure the public that we are doing everything in our power to keep people safe."
+Det Ch Insp John Davies said: "Dangerous dogs do not have a place in our communities, and we want to reassure the public that we are doing everything in our power to keep people safe."

-In the UK, it is illegal to own, sell or breed a Pit Bull Terrier, Japanese Tosa, Dogo Argentino and Fila Brasileiro.

 Why not follow BBC North West on Facebook, Instagram and Twitter?
 You can also send story ideas to northwest.newsonline@bbc.co.uk